-The contribution rates for 2013 and up to December 31, 2014 were at 3.02% for members and 3.69% for the City, based on the pensionable earnings of plan members in accordance with the April 1995 cost sharing agreement.
+In July 2014, the contribution rates were changed from 3.02% for members to 2.63% and 3.69% for the City to 3.22%, based on the pensionable earnings of plan members in accordance with the April 1995 cost sharing agreement.
+The new rates were in effect throughout 2015.
 The rates are based on the recommendations of the Plan's actuary.
 The contributions made to the Plan are in addition to the contributions that the members and the City make to the Local Authorities Pension Plan.